mautic/developer-documentation-new/.github/CONTRIBUTING.md

 1. Ensure that you're in the `docs/` directory.
 2. Run `make html`.
 It generates the `build` folder.

-   **Tip:** If you get `make: *** No rule to make target 'html'.
-Stop.` error message after running the `make html` command, you should check if you're in the correct directory.
-You must be in the `docs/` directory to run this command.
+   **Tip:** if you get `make: *** No rule to make target 'html'.
+Stop.` error message after running the `make html` command, make sure you're in the correct directory.
+You must be in the `docs/` directory to execute this command successfully.
-3. Click the preview button — resembles a book and a magnifying glass — at the top to trigger Esbonio, a tool used for live preview.
+3. Click the preview button that resembles a book and a magnifying glass at the top to trigger Esbonio, a tool used for live preview.
 A tab opens, but the preview won't work.
 You can safely close this tab.

    ![Highlight preview button on the top bar of VS Code on codespace](../assets/images/preview_button_vscode_codespace.png)